-You must submit your write-up by November 15.
+You must submit your write-up by May 23.

-2.4.10 Other Extra Credit
+2.3.10 Other Extra Credit

-Report an error in the published materials I provide.
-In this class, they include the following:
+Report an error in my formal communications (the published materials I provide), so I can fix it.
+In this class, the materials include the following:

-• The course website, parts relating to this semester.
+- The course website, parts relating to this semester.

 - The course syllabus.

 - The course study guide.

-- The course textbook, which I wrote.
+- The course textbook, since I wrote it.

 Each error reported can earn you extra credit.
-(Typos in my email messages are too common and do not count.)
+(Typos in my email messages are common and do not count.)